Is Graphic Design a Good Career Choice?

 Graphic designers quite often do varied work, but sometimes they are highly specialized in one specific area.
 Job availability will generally be regional, and some highly specialized jobs may be unavailable in some areas, while some career paths will have more flexibility.
 A great example of this would be a print designer versus a video game designer.

-If you live in a rural area that has 2 print shops and zero video game developers you may need to relocate to find your dream job!
-However, if you're a web designer you can literally work from anywhere with a web connection.
-Your clients can be anywhere in the world - and you have almost no limitations.
-More and more, with the advances in technology work can be done remotely.
-However, quite often group creativity is imperative.
+If you live in a rural area that has two print shops and zero video game developers, you may need to relocate to find your dream job!
+However, if you're a web designer, you can literally work from anywhere with a web connection.
+Your clients can be anywhere in the world—and you have almost no limitations.
+More and more, with the advances in technology, work can be done remotely.
+However, group creativity is often imperative.

 Branding: Naturally I begin here, since nearly everyone thinks of a graphic designer as someone who creates logos.
 A logo is just a small part of branding.
 It should also be stated that design is also only a small part of branding, albeit a truly fun part!
-Branding design specialty includes things like: logo, color palette, mood board creation, creating branding standards, etc. Branding gives a company a voice - and is not just the logo but the entire customer experience.
-Designers get to help with the look, and also the feel of a brand.
+Branding design specialty includes things like logo, color palette, mood board creation, creating branding standards, etc. Branding gives a company a voice—and is not just the logo but the entire customer experience.
+Designers get to help with the look and the feel of a brand.

 Art Direction: Art direction and creative direction can have crossover with branding functions, but they often include the direction of multiple projects at once.
-Quite often an art director handles internal branding for a design firm, plus art direction or creative direction for clients within the firm.
+Typically, an art director handles internal branding for a design firm, plus art direction or creative direction for clients within the firm.
 Sometimes art directors only manage a single brand.
-Again this position can be widely varied, but a director is generally a decision maker, spending less time executing and more time overseeing entire projects.
+Again, this position can be widely varied, but a director is generally a decision maker, spending less time executing and more time overseeing entire projects.

 Web & Print Magazine Design

-Web: Web design is in very high demand, and like any other specialty requires specific knowledge, but because of its demand is also challenging.
-In other design applications the skills you learn are the skills you employ, and they may change slightly over time - but the remain relatively the same.
-With web design you'll be learning something new every day and this will never change.
-Just as you master something it will become obsolete and a new challenge will arise.
+Web: Web design is in very high demand, and like any other specialty, it requires specific knowledge.
+In other design applications, the skills you learn are the skills you employ, and they may change slightly over time, but they remain relatively the same.
+With web design, you'll be learning something new every day and this will never change.
+Just as you master something, it will become obsolete and a new challenge will arise.
 Web designers often work in communities and rely on one another because of the pace that the industry evolves.
 This is a great career for the left-brained designer who enjoys the technical aspects of design.

 So Is It for You?

 Whether graphic design is a good career choice is not entirely up to you (or me).
-Quite often people who want to be designers find that they have no natural ability no matter how much schooling they have, while others pick it up as naturally as a musician picks up a tune.
-One thing is true - if you apply yourself and practice you can become a great designer (but this also doesn't mean that you will become one!).
+People who want to be designers usually find that they have no natural ability, no matter how much schooling they have.
+Others may pick it up as naturally as a musician picks up a tune.
+One thing is true, if you apply yourself and practice, you can become a great designer (but this also doesn't mean that you will become one).